inf112-v19/Thebadguys/Deliverables/Oblig5/Mandatory5.md

 power down: Each player has the option of going into powerdown-mode by pressing the powerdown button.

-assembly line that runs at double speed: We have implented this.
+assembly line that runs at double speed: We have implemented this.

 play against AI (single-player mode), possibly play against random robots:We have implented a single-player mode where you can play against 3 other AIRobots.
 These robots do random moves using the cards that they are assigned.